Battlesquid/qnalert/README.md

-# qAbeta
+# qA_2

 Repo for the beta version of qA.
-Undergoing major recode, open issue or pr if improvements can be made.